COMPASSIONATE ST. CATHARINES

 - A new Niagara Regional Housing development at 527 Carlton St. will create 85 new units.
 This is the first NRH build in St. Catharines in over 40 years.
 It will go along way to serving the greatest needs on the wait list.
 Construction is well under-way and residents will be moving in in late 2018.

-- The Housing Action Plan identifies ways the City of St. Catharines can support the development of more affordable housing including zoning, incentives for new construction, faster approvals and more.
+- The Housing Action Plan identifies ways the City of St. Catharines can support the development of more affordable housing including zoning, development charge rebates and incentives for new construction, faster approvals and more.
 It’s about finding innovative solutions and working with the development community to help reduce the affordable housing wait list.

 - Working with other levels of government to make sure St. Catharines and Niagara Region gets a fair share of funding for housing.
 The federal and provincial governments have both committed to affordable housing.
 Working with Niagara Region, we will work together to make sure housing providers and new projects get the funds needed.